-Role: Session Presenter Session: Decentering the Dominant Narrative
+Role: Session Presenter Session: Decentering the Dominant Narrative (Spotlight 7)

-Caroline Belden is an Innovation and Learning Associate with The Winters Group, Inc. In her role, is responsible for supporting the development and research for The Winters Group learning experiences, resources, and communications campaigns.
+Caroline Belden is an Innovation and Learning associate with The Winters Group, Inc. In her role, she is responsible for supporting the development and research for The Winters Group learning experiences, resources, and communications campaigns.
 She is passionate about pursuing equity and creating transformative and sustainable paths to inclusion and trust across lines of difference.
 Her professional background includes writing and editing, content development for social and racial justice programming, group facilitation and public speaking, and social media communications.